(800) 454-2725 | (951) 296-3480 | email@example.com

 Water scarcity is a major player in this arena and so ensuring you have the best quality filtration systems for the available water is of extreme importance.

-Aqua Ultraviolet has over four decades of experience in manufacturing UV Systems to provide custom solutions to a wide variety of applications.
+Aqua Ultraviolet has over four decades of experience in manufacturing UV sterilizers for aquariums to provide custom solutions to a wide variety of applications.

 Ultraviolet (UV) light is a form of light that is invisible to the human eye.
 It occupies the portion of the electromagnetic spectrum between x-rays and visible light.
 A unique characteristic of UV light is that a specific range of its wavelengths, those between 200 and 300 nanometers (billionths of a meter), are categorized as germicidal – meaning they are capable of inactivating microorganisms, such as bacteria, viruses, and protozoa.